chanchadsahil7/chanchadsahil7.github.io/_posts/travel/2020-11-08-andaman-nicobar-life-without-chaos-part-3.md

 I felt like I never felt before.
 I always love to listen to people and their stories.
 I found so many stories in the Andamans.
 Sometimes Listen.

 > People start to heal.
-The moment the feel heard.
+The moment they feel heard.

 ## The Dive
 It was a perfect sunny day.
 It was the day I was going concur my biggest fear of water.
 It was time to dive into the mighty Andaman sea.
 I lost all my videos somehow and I am only left with some photos from my dive.
 But that doesn't make me sad because it is all there in my mind and that is enough for me.